Kia Picanto review - Reliability and safety

 Kia still offers an industry-leading seven-year warranty, and customers seem a happy bunch

 Kia has built a hard-earned reputation for reliability over the past two decades, cemented by a bold seven-year/100,000-mile warranty.
-In our 2019 Driver Power survey, the maker finished 3rd out of 30 brands with feedback focusing on how Kia provides comfortable, reliable, high-quality cars.
-The Picanto finished a credible 29th in the top ‘100 New Cars to Own’, with just 5% of owners reporting a fault within the first year and was also named ‘Best City Car,’ with its stylish looks and low servicing costs highlighted.
+In our 2020 Driver Power survey, the maker finished 2nd out of 30 brands with feedback focusing on how Kia provides comfortable, reliable, high-quality cars.
+The Picanto finished in 29th position in a list of the 75 best cars to own.

 Euro NCAP crash tested the Picanto in standard and safety pack-equipped guises in 2017, and they earned three and four stars respectively.
 Automatic Emergency Braking features on the safety pack-equipped cars, and this uses a long-range radar to detect slowing vehicles, first playing an audible warning, before applying the brakes to prevent a collision.
 Cruise control and Rear Park Assist also feature.

 All Kias – including the most basic Picanto – come with a seven-year/100,000-mile warranty.
 While most people won’t keep their car that long, it shows impressive confidence in the product – backed up by a solid performance in our annual Driver Power owner satisfaction survey.
 Rivals like the VW Up! get a three-year warranty, while even Hyundai (Kia’s sister brand) can only manage a five-year guarantee on the i10.